tensorflow/java-models/README.md

 ## Example Models

-There are four example models: a LeNet CNN, a VGG CNN, inference using Faster-RCNN, a linear regression and a logistic regression.
+There are five example models: a LeNet CNN, a VGG CNN, inference using Faster-RCNN, a linear regression and a logistic regression.

 ### Faster-RCNN